ooflet/Mi-Create/README.md

 ### Linux
 Mi Create fully supports Linux, however there are no binaries for Linux.
 I do plan to distribute binaries on Linux once a fully stable and feature-rich release is out.
 If there are any Linux app maintainers who have experience in distributing applications, I would highly appreciate your help.

+### MacOS
+Mi Create is not tested on MacOS.
+All code and libraries should support MacOS, but I make no guarantees.

 ## Running source code
 If you want to run from source:
-- Clone repo
+- Clone repo/download source code directly from GitHub
-- Install Python version 3.12 or above & install dependencies:
+- Install Python version 3.12 or above
+- Make a Python virtual environment (optional but recommended)
-`pip install -r requirements.txt` or `python -m pip install -r requirements.txt`
+- Install dependencies: `pip install -r requirements.txt` or `python -m pip install -r requirements.txt`
 - Execute main.py

 Executing from source however will not create log files, it will output logs to console.